codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/user-needs/what-should-a-city-website-do.md

 ---
 layout: resource-detailed-guidance
 title: What should a city website do?
-subtitle: Principles for city websites
+subtitle: Principles and goals for city websites
+nav-breadcrumbs:
+  - "Digital Front Door": "/our-work/initiatives/digitalfrontdoor/"
+  - "User Needs": "/our-work/initiatives/digitalfrontdoor/playbook/user-needs/"

 ---

 The internet has changed and improved many aspects of peoples' lives: from education to commerce, from transportation to employment.
 Cities must now also meet their citizens where they are spending more and more time: online.